k98kurz/packify/readme.md

 ## Tests

-Since it is a simple package, there are only 5 tests, and they are e2e tests of both the `pack` and `unpack` functions.
+Since it is a simple package, there are only 7 tests, and they are mostly e2e tests of both the `pack` and `unpack` functions.
 To run the tests, clone the repository and use the following:

 ```bash
 python test/test_serialization.py